kunukn/vue-2-datepicker/README.md

 #### Function formatter

 Delegates date formatting to provided function.
-Function will be called with date and it has to return formated date as a string.
+The function will be called with date and it has to return formatted date as a string.
-This allow us to use dayjs, date-fns or any other library to format date.
+This allow us to use `dayjs`, `date-fns` or any other library to format date.

 ```html
 <script>